nfroidure/Promise/README.md

 		new XHRPromise('GET','/path3.json')
 	);

+// Return a sequential resolution chain of the promises given as arguments
+// /!\ will not execute promises sequentially Promise.seq(2,
+		new XHRPromise('GET','/path.json'),
+		new XHRPromise('GET','/path2.json'),
+		new XHRPromise('GET','/path3.json')
+	);

 // to do
 // Promise that all promises will be completed (include errors): Promise.full
 // Promise that one of the promises will be completed (include errors): Promise.?
-// Promise that all promises will be fullfilled sequentially: Promise.seq

 ```